zhao-shihan/MACE/README.md

 # Introduction

 This software is designed for MACE experiment.
 It consists of several modules: Core, Reconstruction, Simulation, and Utility.
-The "Simulation" module implements the simulation part of the experiment based on Geant4, including the simulation of the whole experiment (SimMACE) and the simulation of each subsystem (SimEMCal, SimMCP, SimCDC, etc.).
+The "Simulation" module implements the simulation part of the experiment based on Geant4, including the simulation of the whole experiment (SimMACE) and the simulation of each subsystem (SimEMC, SimMCP, SimCDC, etc.).
 The "Reconstruction" module implements the event reconstruction of the experiment.
 The "Core" module includes three sub modules: "Datamodel", "Geometry" and "Field", which implement the event data model required by mace (and the interface required for expansion), detector geometry, and electromagnetic field, respectively.
 The "Utility" module provides some common practicle tools that may be used in programming.

 ![SimMACE](document/picture/SimMACE-20220930.png)